trongtai37/gen-6/homework/Truong_Duong/Lesson_7/javascript_3.md

 B: 20, 40, 20, 40
 C: 20, 20, 20, 40
 D: NaN, NaN, 20, 40

+> **Answer: C**
+> **Explain:** With the first and second call of multiply, since no param was passed, the default value was evaluate again each time, create a **copy** object of value `{...value}`, therefore the original value was not updated, and print out `20` each time
+> With the third and fourth call, we are now passing by reference to object value each time, then the original value was updated.

+> > If we didn't create a copy version of `value`, in case of no default value like this `const multiply = (x = value) => {}`, the value of the original object would be updated each time and print out `20 40 80 160`

 **Question 10**: With which constructor can we successfully extend the Dog class?